Senate confirms Biden pick to lead consumer watchdog agency

 Before his approval, Chopra held one of the Democrat seats on the Federal Trade Commission, often using his position to publicly advocate for higher penalties and enforcement against companies found to have committed wrongdoing.
 A then GOP-controlled Senate unanimously confirmed Chopra to his FTC commissioner job in 2018, a point Democrats made during debates about his nomination when it became clear no Republican would vote to approve him this time.

-Chopra, 39, also held several high-ranking positions at the CFPB during the Obama administration, including the top job handling student-loan issues.
+Chopra, 39, was there at the bureau’s beginnings, brought on by then Harvard Professor Elizabeth Warren to help launch the bureau.
+He held several high-ranking positions at the CFPB during the Obama administration, including the top job handling student-loan issues.

-“Chopra has a long history of protecting consumers,” said Sen. Sherrod Brown, D-Ohio, who is the chairman of the Senate Banking Committee.

 Chopra is the CFPB's third permanent director since the bureau was created by the Dodd-Frank Act, the law passed after the 2008 financial crisis that overhauled the entire banking and financial system.
 Kathy Kraninger, who was former President Donald Trump's choice to run the bureau, was asked to resign by Biden on his first day in office.